wsbctechnicalblog/wsbctechnicalblog.github.io/content/lunch-learn-revisiting-feature-flags.md

 By adding flags, we are adding technical debt to our code, increasing code and test paths as shown.
 We must steward a feature code path for the ON state and another for the OFF state, and a unit test for both.

-Make sure you understand the implications of flipping a feature flag, so that you can avoid he scars I have from previous feature flag implementations.
+Make sure you understand the implications of flipping a feature flag, so that you can avoid the scars I have from previous feature flag implementations.

 - [A Rough Patch | Brian Harry's Blog](https://devblogs.microsoft.com/bharry/a-rough-patch/)
 - [How we checked and fixed the 503 error and Performance issue in our Azure Function](https://docs.microsoft.com/en-us/archive/blogs/visualstudioalmrangers/how-we-checked-and-fixed-the-503-error-and-performance-issue-in-our-azure-function)